 - It’s a self-directed activity.
 After initial guidance there is freedom to experiment.

-We are running more sessions for home schooled participants in 2020.
+We can run more sessions for home schooled participants.
 We are looking for participants from Greenwich, Lewisham, Bexley and Bromley London Boroughs.
-Please get in touch with us and we can discuss what we can provide.
+Please read more about our home education classes.